 Home care serves a critical role in the healthcare system by allowing patients more opportunities to make decisions about their care.
 It’s very difficult, in most cases, to move out of a facility once a person has moved in.
 So, choosing home care while it’s a viable option is a way to keep options open as long as possible.

 Why It Is Important

 Today’s elderly population is aging in a different way than just 50-100 years ago.
 People are living and staying mobile for longer, and there are more ways to allow people to age in place.

-Home care is a trusted solution for keeping loved ones safe, happy and comfortable as they age.
-Plus, it’s what the aging population wants – nearly 90% of seniors say they want to age in place.
+Home care is a trusted solution for keeping loved ones safe, happy, and comfortable as they age.
+Moreover, it’s what the aging population wants – nearly 90% of seniors say they want to age in place.